Liquid Web Review 2026: Is It Right for Your Business Site?

 See our guide to web hosting costs for more comparisons.

 Verdict: 4.8/5.
-The pricing isn’t the cheapest, but you get a lot of bang for your buck on most plans.
+Liquid Web's pricing gets you a lot of bang for your buck on most plans.
 In my opinion, the Thrive plan offers the best value.

 Liquid Web hosting features